-New jobs are being produced at a rate of 6% which is lower than average.
-The Bureau of Labor Statistics predicts 1,100 new jobs for Avionics Technicians by 2026.
-Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.
+There were about 17,500 jobs for Avionics Technician in 2016 (in the United States).
+New jobs are being produced at a rate of 6.3% which is above the national average.
+The Bureau of Labor Statistics predicts 1,100 new jobs for Avionics Technician by 2026.
+The BLS estimates 1,500 yearly job openings in this field.

 |State||Annual Mean Salary|